noodleslove/nextjs-blog/data/blog/blockchain-in-go-1.md

 ## Block

-Let's start with the “block” part of “blockchain”.
+Let's start with the "block" part of "blockchain".
 In blockchain it's blocks that store valuable information.
 For example, bitcoin blocks store transactions, the essence of any cryptocurrency.
 Besides this, a block contains some technical information, like its version, current timestamp and the hash of the previous block.

-In this article we're not going to implement the block as it's described in blockchain or Bitcoin specifications, instead we'll use a simplified version of it, which contains only significant information.
-Here's what it looks like:
+In this post we're not going to implement the block as it's described in blockchain or Bitcoin specifications, but rather a reduced version of it that contains just important information.
+This is how it appears:

 ```go
 type Block struct {